ThomasH07/FinTrack/README.md

 # 📊 FinTrack

 **FinTrack** is a cross-platform budgeting app designed to help users take control of their personal finances.
-Whether it’s tracking gas, groceries, entertainment, or any other expense, FinTrack offers a simple and effective way to monitor and manage spending habits.
+Whether it's tracking spending on gas, groceries, entertainment, or other expenses, FinTrack offers a simple and effective way to monitor and manage financial habits.

-Built with **bare-bones React Native**, **AWS Cognito** for secure user authentication, and **AWS S3** for data storage, FinTrack ensures performance, scalability, and security—right out of the box.
+Built with **bare-bones React Native**, **AWS Cognito** for secure user authentication,  **AWS S3** for file storage, and **Amazon DynamoDB** for data persistence, FinTrack ensures performance, scalability, and security.

 ---